Menu

 Owned By: Town of Hanson

-Hanson’s largest conservation property.
-More than 2 miles of trails through 101 acres of woods and wetlands, including a section of the Bay Circuit Trail.
-Rustic boardwalk over Poor Meadow Brook at the rear of the property.
+The Smith-Nawazelski Conservation Area is Hanson’s largest conservation property.
+It features more than 2 miles of trails through 101 acres of woods and wetlands, including a section of the Bay Circuit Trail.
+Don’t miss the rustic boardwalk over Poor Meadow Brook at the rear of the property.
 Popular with horseback riders.
 Part of the Burrage Pond Wildlife Management Area.

 Features